MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 ### Task 4: Redeem Invitation Code and Sign into Patient Portal

-In this task, you will **transition personas** and act as **Casey Jensen**, who just received an invitation code to Lamna Healthcare’s Patient Portal and is excited to register and navigate its features.
+In this task, you will transition personas and act as Casey Jensen, who just received an invitation code to Lamna Healthcare’s Patient Portal and is excited to register and navigate its features.

-1. [] Open the Lamna Healthcare Patient Portal in [Power Apps](https://make.powerapps.com/).
+1. [] Open the **Lamna Healthcare Patient Portal** in [Power Apps](https://make.powerapps.com/).

     ![Screenshot of Lamna Healthcare Patient Portal in App list](./IMAGES/Lab03/L3P37.png)